 Bed & Breakfast – owner occupied establishments which offer lodging and breakfast, without a limitation on the number of rooms offered.
 If breakfast is offered to more than 10 persons, a commercial kitchen is required.

-Housing with Services and Board and Lodging with Special Servicesestablishments provide sleeping accommodations for residents.
-A lodging license may be required.
-If food is provided, a boarding license may also be required.
+Boarding with Special Services- establishments provide sleeping accommodations for residents.
+A boarding license may be required.
 Please contact the appropriate licensing authority to determine if a lodging or boarding license is necessary:

 Lodging Frequently Asked Questions